Akarshit294/Weather-App/README.md

-Weather Forecasting | Python, Tkinter, OpenWeatherMap API
+Weather Application | Python, Tkinter, OpenWeatherMap API

 • Built a user-friendly GUI using Tkinter that accepts any location as input and displays real-time weather details.